ybobkova/grunt-docu-examples-tester/README.md

 ## Usage

-`grunt pull-examples` takes examples out of the documentation files, creates a test for each example, if it not already exists.
+`grunt pull-examples` takes examples out of the documentation files, creates a test for each example, if it does not already exist.
 If it exists, the actual example will be pasted in it.

 `grunt push-examples` takes examples from the tests and pastes them into the documentation files